Servebolt/servebolt-optimizer/Readme.txt

 ### Filter and constant reference

 The plugin has various filters and PHP constants that allows third-party developers to alter the behaviour of the plugin.
 Please read the article [Filters and PHP constants](https://servebo.lt/servebolt-optimizer-filters-and-php-constants) in our help center to learn more.

+### Testing

+We test against the current production version of WordPress and the next beta/development version

 == Installation ==